ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

       BBR.full_bw_reached = true
 ~~~~

-BBR waits three rounds to have solid evidence that the sender is not detecting
-a delivery-rate plateau that was temporarily imposed by the receive window.
+BBR waits three packet-timed round trips to have reasonable evidence that the sender is not detecting a delivery-rate plateau that was temporarily imposed by congestion or receive-window auto-tuning.
+This three-round threshold was validated by experimental data to allow the receiver the chance to grow its receive window.
-Allowing three rounds provides time for the receiver's receive-window auto-tuning
-to open up the receive window and for the BBR sender to realize that BBR.max_bw
-should be higher: in the first round the receive-window auto-tuning algorithm
-grows the receive window; in the second round the sender fills the higher
-receive window; in the third round the sender gets higher delivery-rate samples.
-This three-round threshold was validated by YouTube experimental data.

 #### Exiting Startup Based on Packet Loss {#exiting-startup-based-on-packet-loss}